-We will not share your data with third parties unless your application for employment is successful and we make you an offer of employment.
-We will then share your data with former employers to obtain references for you, employment background checks providers to obtain necessary background checks.
+If your application for employment is successful and we make you an offer of employment.
+We will then share your data with former employers to obtain references for you.
+We will also share your data with employment background checks providers to obtain necessary background checks.

 How does OSTC Limited protect data?